Analysis | Why Hunter Biden Is Back in the News

 3. What proof have Republicans turned up?

 It’s clear that Hunter Biden made money from foreign companies and individuals while Joe Biden was Barack Obama’s vice president.
 But there’s no proof that Joe Biden influenced or was aware of those dealings.
-Congressional Republicans say the Federal Bureau of Investigation received an allegation that Joe Biden and Hunter Biden each received a $5 million bribe; Joe Biden dismissed that notion as “a bunch of malarkey.”
+Congressional Republicans say the Federal Bureau of Investigation received an allegation that Joe Biden and Hunter Biden each received a $5 million bribe.
 The FBI report documenting the allegation, released to the public on July 20, cites recollections by a confidential source between late 2015 and June 2022.
+Joe Biden dismissed that allegation as “a bunch of malarkey.”
+Comer’s committee plans to interview a onetime Hunter Biden business partner, Devon Archer, about any knowledge Joe Biden might have had about his son’s overseas business dealings.
 Also, citing testimony from two employees of the Internal Revenue Service, Republican lawmakers allege the Department of Justice interfered with the criminal investigation of Hunter Biden’s unpaid taxes.
-Attorney General Merrick Garland has denied interfering in the probe, which was conducted by a Trump appointee: David Weiss, the US attorney in Delaware.
+Attorney General Merrick Garland has denied interfering in the probe, which was conducted by a Trump appointee, David Weiss, the US attorney in Delaware.

 4. What was the result of the criminal probe?

 Hunter Biden was accused of failing to pay more than $200,000 in income taxes in 2017 and 2018 and of lying when filling out a federal form before purchasing a handgun in 2018.
-(To a question about whether he was “an unlawful user of, or addicted to, marijuana or any depressant, stimulant, narcotic drug, or any other controlled substance,” he answered “no.”) Under a deal disclosed on June 20, he is to plead guilty to two misdemeanor tax charges, avoid prison and avert prosecution on the felony gun charge if he complies with certain conditions.
+(To a question about whether he was “an unlawful user of, or addicted to, marijuana or any depressant, stimulant, narcotic drug, or any other controlled substance,” he answered “no.”) Under a deal disclosed on June 20, he was to plead guilty to two misdemeanor tax charges, avoid prison and avert prosecution on the felony gun charge.
 (He’s already paid his back taxes.)
-A judge in Delaware will make the ultimate decision on sentencing.
-Republicans have complained that the proposed punishment is too light and is evidence of a two-tiered justice system when contrasted with the criminal charges Trump is facing.
+Republicans complained that the proposed punishment is too light and is evidence of a two-tiered justice system when contrasted with the criminal charges Trump is facing.
+At the July 26 hearing on the proposed plea deal, a federal judge directed prosecutors and defense lawyers to clarify the scope of immunity that will be granted to Hunter Biden.

 5. What sort of work did Hunter Biden do?